-Walsden Cricket Club (The Club) is committed to ensuring all Children (i.e all persons under the age of 18) participating in cricket have a safe and positive experience.
+Walsden Cricket & Bowling Club (The Club) is committed to ensuring all Children and Adults participating in cricket have a safe and positive experience.

-We recognise all children participating in cricket (regardless of age, gender, race, religion, sexual orientation, ability or disability) have the right to have fun and be protected from harm in a safe environment.
+We recognise all children participating in cricket (regardless of age, gender, race, religion, sexual orientation, ability or disability) have the right to be protected from harm in a safe environment.

 We Adopt and implement the England and Wales Cricket Board (ECB) “Safe Hands – Cricket’s Policy for Safeguarding Children”

-Through safe recruitment and vetting procedures, we can endeavour to make sure that we have the appropriate people training, volunteering, caring and supervising children at the club.
+Through safe recruitment and vetting, we can endeavour to make sure that we have the right people training, volunteering, caring and supervising children at Walsden C&BC.

-We provide an environment where the views of children, parents, and volunteers are welcomed.
-This helps us create an environment where people have the opportunity to voice any concerns or make suggestions for improvements.
+We provide an environment where the views of children, adults, parents and volunteers are welcomed.

 Name – Joanna Hooson

 Phone Number – Please email for contact number.